srosalest/srosalest.github.io/about.md

 Rugby player (tighthead) @New Mexico Tech, NM USA, from December 2014 to March 2015.
 Active rugby player for UTFSM, SCL since 2014.<br/>

 <br/>
-The main porpouse of this blog is to serve as a showcase/portfolio and it will be written in Spanish aswell in English.<br/>
+The porpouse of this blog is to serve as a showcase/portfolio.(it will be written in Spanish aswell in English)<br/>
 </p>

 <p class="message" align=justify>